aishwaryarohatgi/flutter_plants_ecommerce/README.md

 # flutter_plants_ecommerce

-A new Flutter project.
+A new Flutter project where users can buy plants, connect with others and learn from the guides available.

-## Getting Started
+## Getting Started by Flutter

 A few resources to get you started if this is your first Flutter project: